Bhaveshj008/Bhaveshj008/README.md

 ## Hi there 👋
 # I'm Bhavesh Jadhav - Full stack Developer 👨‍💻

 Welcome to my personal profile repository.
-I’m Bhavesh Jadhav, a passionate web developer with a knack for building full-stack applications using modern technologies.
+I’m Bhavesh Jadhav, a passionate developer with a knack for building full-stack applications using modern technologies.
 This repo showcases my skills, projects, and achievements, offering a glimpse into my journey as a developer.

-## 👨‍🎓 About Me
-I hail from **Brahmangaon, Nashik district**, currently pursuing a **Master of Computer Application** at the Government College of Engineering, Aurangabad.
-With a love for solving real-world problems, I specialize in backend development but also contribute actively to frontend projects.

-- **🌐 Location**: Nashik, Maharashtra, India
-- **📚 Education**: Master of Computer Application (MCA)
-- **👨‍💻 Focus**: Full-stack development with a flair for performance optimization and API design.

 ---